piratewebsite/.github/profile/README.md

 - [Pagefind](https://pagefind.app/) static search library integration
 - [Astro Icon](https://github.com/natemoo-re/astro-icon) svg icon component
 - [Keystatic CMS](https://keystatic.com) is integrated into and controls all aspects of your site.
-- PiRATE Social features a full version of BlueSky built in